-If you ever have a problem on the road and do not have a spare fuse, you can borrow one that has the same amperage.
-Just pick a feature of your vehicle that you can get along without - like the radio or cigarette lighter - and use its fuse, if it is the right amperage.
+If you ever have a problem on the road and do not have a spare fuse, you can borrow one that has the same amperage or use one of the spare fuses in the underhood fuse block.
+Just pick some feature of your vehicle that you can get along without - like the radio or cigarette lighter - and use its fuse, if it is the right amperage.
 Replace it as soon as you can.

-There are two fuse blocks in your vehicle: the floor console fuse block and the underhood fuse and relay center.
+There are two fuse blocks in your vehicle, the instrument panel fuse block and the underhood fuse block.

-Floor Console Fuse Block
+Instrument Panel Fuse Block